WORKING WITH CABLES AND JACKS

 Rapidly Routing A Cable To Multiple Destinations

 This one’s not so obvious, but it’s really handy.
-To patch cables from a single jack to multiple destinations, press and hold the [SHIFT] key, click the source jack, then click as many destination jacks as desired and release the [SHIFT] key when you’re done.
+To patch cables from a single jack to multiple destinations, press and hold the [SHIFT] key, click the source jack, then click up to six destination jacks as desired and release the [SHIFT] key when you’re done.
 This works with input or output jacks, and is particularly useful for patching pitch and gate CV’s from the I/O panel to multiple oscillators or envelope generators.

 Virtual MIDI Cables